stavrosgns/VideoDownloader/README.md

 # VideoDownloader
-1. ViDo is a script that use the youtube_dl python module
+## Description
-2. The goal here is to create a user-friendly way of downloading videos
+This Script was created with a view to creating a simple user-friendly way of downloading videos without skim the manual of youtube-dl everytime you want something more complex.

+## Supported Sites
+See the file "supported_sites"